lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 1. Navigate to the HDInsight server dashboard: https://**{hdiclustername}**.azurehdinsight.net/.
 If the HDI server was created with _Linux_ the **Ambari** portal will be loaded.

-1. Log in using the username 'admin' and password 'P@ssword123'
+1. Log in using the username 'admin' and the password you entered when you created the cluster.

 1. If the HDI cluster was created using **Hadoop on Windows** (default when using Setup scripts), follow these steps: